In the first days after someone dies you might need to:

 For a detailed explanation of the process of deaths that are referred to a coroner at the Coroner’s Court.

-When a death is the result of violent crime
+If a death is the result of a motor vehicle accident

-When someone dies as a result of crime in NSW, there will be involvement from:
+When someone dies as a result of a work-related illness or injury, there may be involvement from:

 - NSW Police